-Comparing Non-credit, Credit, and Mirrored ESL
+Comparing General, Academic, and Mirrored ESL Courses

-Mirrored non-credit courses (ESLM911-913 & 940) offer exact replicas of the credit ESL course curriculum.
+Mirrored non-credit courses (ESLM911-913 & 940) offer exact replicas of the Academic ESL course curriculum.
 Students who enroll in mirrored non-credit courses will be expected to complete the same coursework as students taking the course for credit.

 Note: International (F1 Visa) students should enroll in credit ESL courses.